-NewYork-Presbyterian/Phyllis and David Komansky Center for Children's Health is home to several specialized programs focusing on the care of children with benign blood disorders.
+NewYork-Presbyterian Komansky Children's Hospital is home to several specialized programs focusing on the care of children with benign blood disorders.

 Parents from across the country and around the world bring their children to us for our expertise in treating immune/idiopathic thrombocytopenic purpura (ITP) and other platelet disorders.

 - We treat children with acute (short-term) problems using standard therapies, while those with chronic conditions receive more complex, ongoing therapy.

 - We offer innovative therapies whose use in children we pioneered.
 For example, we set the standard for the use in children of romiplastin (Nplate®) and eltrombopag (Promacta®), which promote the production of platelets.